WebAssembly/function-references/proposals/function-references/Overview.md

 * Block types denote [instruction types](#instruction-types).
 For that purpose, they are likewise extended with a (possibly empty) sequence of local indices
   - `blocktype ::= (<valtype> | <typeidx>) <localidx>*`
     - `t x* : [] -> [t] x*` iff `t ok` and `(x ok)*`
+      - note: this rule does not enforce that the `x*` are all different
     - `$t x* : [t1*] -> [t2*] x*` iff `$t = [t1*] -> [t2*]` and `(x ok)*`

 ### Instructions